 At least that’s what I noticed in the behaviors of bar passers (and the people who say they “found me too late”).

 4) Upkeep even after you’re done.

 Arranging is just the beginning.
 Even succulents need care!

-You have to leave them out of direct sunlight, water the soil (but not pour it over the leaves because they’ll get soggy), let enough aeration happen with the soil, remove withering leaves so they don’t take nutrients for other leaves, monitor how hydrated these guys are by lifting them up and telling by the weight (what am I, a butcher)…
+You have to leave them out of direct sunlight, water the soil (but not pour it over the leaves because they’ll get soggy), let enough aeration happen with the soil, remove withering leaves so they don’t take nutrients for other leaves, monitor how hydrated these guys are by lifting them up and feeling the weight (what am I, a butcher)…

 The instructor said that succulents are actually harder to care for indoors than other plants (because succulents thrive outdoors).

 I was like, wow, I came for therapeutic plants, not more dead plants in my hands ;(

 But I love counterintuitive lessons like this!
 We’re learning stuff you’d find in a $150 succulents course.

 In bar prep, you might feel like you covered good ground and are doing well in one subject… but the thing about the bar exam is that there are many subjects.
-You might end up feeling lost when you come back to the subject, or barely remembering something you studied just two weeks ago (like I did during my prep).
+You might end up feeling lost when you come back to the first subject, or barely remembering something you studied just two weeks ago.

 You need upkeep.